 To me, the fact that a play may reference some topic that's similar to a currently in-the-news event--or some contemporary issue--has nothing to do with it's rel...(more)

-Note: this and my other posts can now be found, with more content added, and clearer editing, at
+Note: this and my other posts can now be found - rewritten, improved and expanded - at

 In this post I aim to provide a careful metrical analysis of Shakespeare’s opening sonnet, and hope to illustrate how an understanding of meter can enhance our appreciation of his work.